ArthurRab/Encryption-from-scratch/README.md

 Out of personal interest.
 Absolutely no security guarantees.
 I did not know how encryption algorithms worked and decided to have a crack at it.
 I would call this a fairly succesful attempt at hashing and symmetric encryption, though it still has some room for optimizing which I may get around to at some point.

-The main propertie I was trying to achieve was that if you have E(text, key) and you change even one bit of the key, the new output would not have any clear realtionship to the original one.
+The main property I was trying to achieve was that if you have E(text, key) and you change even one bit of the key, the new output would not have any clear realtionship to the original one.

 Hashing here is implemented as H(text) = E('AAAAAAAAA', text)